Synageva BioPharma Announces Closing of Public Offering and Exercise of Option to Purchase Additiona

 Synageva BioPharma Announces Closing of Public Offering and Exercise of Option to Purchase Additional Shares

-LEXINGTON, Mass.--(BUSINESS WIRE)-- Synageva BioPharma Corp. ("Synageva") (NAS: GEVA) , a biopharmaceutical company developing therapeutic products for rare disorders, today announced the closing of a $179 million underwritten public offering of 3.16 million shares of common stock, including 412,500 shares of common stock that were issued pursuant to the exercise of the underwriters' option to purchase additional shares, at a price of $56.63 per share.
+LEXINGTON, Mass.--(BUSINESS WIRE)-- Synageva BioPharma Corp. ("Synageva") (NAS: GEVA) , a clinical stage biopharmaceutical company developing therapeutic products for rare disorders, today announced the closing of a $118 million underwritten public offering of 2,472,500 shares of common stock, including 322,500 shares of common stock which were issued pursuant to the exercise of the underwriters' option to purchase additional shares, at a price of $47.53 per share.

-The securities described above were offered by Synageva pursuant to a Form S-3 shelf registration statement (including a base prospectus) previously filed with the Securities and Exchange Commission (SEC).
-The final prospectus supplement and accompanying base prospectus related to this offering is available for free by visiting EDGAR on the SEC's website located at www.sec.gov.
-Copies of the final prospectus supplement and accompanying base prospectus may also be obtained from the offices of Goldman, Sachs & Co.; by mail, Attn: Prospectus Department, 200 West Street, New York, NY 10282; by facsimile: 212-902-9316; by email: email@example.com; or by calling: 866-471-2526.
+The securities described above were offered by Synageva pursuant to a Form S-3 shelf registration statement (including a base prospectus) previously filed with the Securities and Exchange Commission ("SEC").
+The final prospectus supplement and accompanying prospectus related to this offering is available for free by visiting EDGAR on the SEC's website located at www.sec.gov.
+Copies of the final prospectus supplement and accompanying prospectus may also be obtained from the offices of Morgan Stanley & Co.
+LLC, 180 Varick Street, 2nd Floor, New York, New York 10014, Attn: Prospectus Department, by calling toll-free (866) 718-1649 or by email at firstname.lastname@example.org, or from the offices of J.P.
+Morgan Securities LLC via Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717 or by calling toll-free (866) 803-9204.

 This news release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor will there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.